jllpons/dgeapy/README.md

   -n, --names [STR]       Names for the data files to label plots and tables.
 ```

-Script workflow:
+Script workflow summary:

-1. Input multiple dataframes along with their assigned names.
+1. Take multiple dataframes along with their assigned names.
-2. Validate and prepare data by checking for NaN, null, or duplicated values in the indexes and exclude specific patterns using `--exclude`.
+2. Validate and prepare data by checking for NaN, null, or duplicated values in the indexes, excluding specific patterns with `--exclude`.
 3. **Compute all possible intersections between the indexes of the provided dataframes.**
 4. Generate TSV and XLSX files for each non-empty intersection to document results.
 5. Produce visual representations of intersections: automatically generate a weighted and unweighted Venn Diagram for up to three dataframes, or an UpSet Plot for larger sets to visualize the present and missing intersections.